blueteam0ps/AllthingsTimesketch/README.md

 ## Pre-requisites
 ---------------------
-1. Install and configure Timesketch and Log2timeline. [tsplaso_docker_install.sh script](https://raw.githubusercontent.com/blueteam0ps/AllthingsTimesketch/master/tsplaso_docker_install.sh) can assist with that
+1. Install and configure Timesketch and Log2timeline. [tsplaso_docker_install.sh script](https://raw.githubusercontent.com/blueteam0ps/AllthingsTimesketch/master/tsplaso_docker_install.sh) can assist with that.
+IMPORTANT!!! - tsplaso_docker_install.sh generates a self-signed certificate for the hostname 'localhost' and sets the nginx proxy configuration to use it.
 2. Install Node-RED using the instructions given at https://nodered.org/docs/getting-started/.
 This has been tested on Ubuntu 20.04.5 LTS (https://nodered.org/docs/getting-started/raspberrypi)
 3. Pre-install any archiving tools on your host (i.e. unrar, 7z , unzip)
 4. This automation depends on the following additonal nodes.
 I recommend installing it directly via the GUI -> Manage Pallette